Children's Orthopaedic Center

 - EOS Imaging

-Our staff of orthopaedic surgeons, nurses, physical therapists and orthotists includes two of a small number of pediatric hip preservation specialists in the country.
-In addition to treating all forms of arthritis that aggravate the hip, we see hundreds of children and young adults annually with diagnoses that include developmental dysplasia of the hip, Legg-Calvé-Perthes disease, slipped capital femoral epiphysis, femoro-acetabular impingement, hip fractures and osteonecrosis.
+Our multi-disciplinary staff is composed of orthopaedic surgeons, physicians’ assistants, nurses, physical therapists, and orthotists all with a special knowledge of how the hip works.
+Together, our team see hundreds or children and young adults annually with hip disorders including developmental dysplasia of the hip, Legg-Calve-Perthes disease, slipped capital femoral epiphysis, femoro-acetabular impingement, avascular necrosis, and hip trauma.

 The Children’s Spine Center provides safe and effective treatment for the spines of more kids than anywhere else in the western United States.
 While some facilities perform a handful of scoliosis surgeries a year, the Spine Center handles about one per day.
 A mere 1 percent of teenage scoliosis patients require surgery; at CHLA, that number is nearly 30 percent—the result of other hospitals referring their most advanced cases to us, recognizing our unique capability to handle them.